Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 The underscore character '\_' is commonly used in lieu of spaces, which are not allowed in variable names.
 So what do we do with our newly defined variable?
 We print the data that it references, the very same string that we typed into `input`, and prepend 'You typed: ' in front.
-Note that python is quite clever, and understands that the plus operator, when used with 2 strings, should smoosh these strings together, or concatenate them.
+Note that Python is quite clever, and understands that the plus operator, when used with 2 strings, should smoosh these strings together, or concatenate them.
 Note also that we must specify that we want a space in 'You typed: '; Python won't do things like that implicitly.

 `input` always returns what we type as a string, but sometimes we would like to interpret the value as a number so we can do fun things like maths.